almende/eve/implementations/java/libraries.md

   offers functionality for communication between agents, and contains a number of ready-made servlets to host the agents.
   The core is independent from the deployment platform.

-  *Dependencies:
-    commons-codec-1.6.jar,
-    commons-logging-1.1.1.jar,
-    httpclient-4.2.3.jar,
-    httpcore-4.2.2.jar,
-    jackson-databind-2.0.0.jar,
-    jackson-core-2.0.0.jar,
-    jackson-annotations-2.0.0.jar,
-    joda-time-2.1.jar,
-    snakeyaml-1.11.jar.
-Optional (needed for XMPP support):
-    smack-3.1.0.jar, smackx-3.1.0.jar.
-    Also depending on servlet-api.jar, which is automatically included when the project is set up as a web project.
-  *

 - **eve-gae.jar**
   Library needed for hosting Eve agents on Google App Engine.